Blotch3D/Blotch3D/README.md

 scale a model about the origin.
 This is because those operations affect each vertex differently depending on its relationship to the origin.
-(And since matrixes can be combined by multiplying them, we can, for example, rotate a matrix in the model coordinate system, and then translate it to a world coordinate system so that it rotates around its own model origin.)
+(And since matrixes can be combined by multiplying them, we can, for example, rotate a model in the model coordinate system, and then translate it to a world coordinate system so that it rotates around its own model origin.)